Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 The buyback price is Rs 250 per share, offering around 19% premium over the market price at announcement.

 Q2.
-Who is eligible for Wipro buyback 2026
+Who is eligible for the Wipro buyback 2026?

-All shareholders holding shares on the record date are eligible.
+All shareholders holding shares on the record date, June 5, 2026, are eligible.
 Retail investors must hold shares worth less than Rs 2 lakh to qualify for the reserved category.

 Q3.
-What is the acceptance ratio in Wipro buyback
+What is the acceptance ratio in the Wipro buyback?

 The acceptance ratio is not fixed and depends on total participation.
 Promoter involvement may reduce retail acceptance.

 Q4.
-Is Wipro buyback profitable for retail investors
+Is Wipro's buyback profitable for retail investors?

-It can be profitable due to premium pricing, but actual gains depend on acceptance ratio and tax liability.
+It can be profitable through premium pricing, but actual gains depend on the acceptance rate and tax liability.

 Long-term gains are taxed at 12.5% above Rs 1.25 lakh, while short-term gains are taxed at 20%.